23 June 2019

 There are now several options out there for kalimba bags and kalimba cases.
 If you are looking for something really special, check out these quilted bags from Louise Fuller-Sloman.
 They are charming.
 I own two of them myself, and I am guessing there are a few of them that you would love too.

-Within the past month Kalimba Magic received a box from South Africa with 24 more beautiful, handcrafted, padded and quilted kalimba bags.
+At Kalimba Magic we have around two dozen beautiful, handcrafted, padded and quilted kalimba bags in a variety of colors and sizes.
 I find many of these solidly constructed bags very attractive (and I certainly own enough kalimbas to utilize all of the new bags... a sad state of affairs that brings me much joy).

 Have a look at these colorful and unique kalimba bags, artfully created by Louise Sloman-Fuller.
 You may find a design or two that appeal to you in both visual and practical ways.